Ameer2000Mzori/Password-Gen-Angular/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Navigation-Nation is a website crafted using HTML, CSS, and JavaScript, with the added benefit of linters to address any errors in the code, and it's built with Webpack as its primary focus.
-This project leverages advanced CSS and JavaScript coding techniques.
-Feel free to explore the demo link.
+> Password-Gen-Angular is a website created with Angular 12, and styled with SCSS.
+The goal of this project is for me to practice and learn more about Angular 12 and Angular in general.

 # Sample Of Website <a name="Sample-Of-Website"></a>